Awards and Recognition

 The activity undertaken is not prescriptive, and may comprise:

-- a training course either held virtually or in Australia
+- a training course either held in Australia (physical or virtual attendance) or overseas (virtual attendance only); or

 How to apply